C0KERNEL/SecretHound/TAXONOMY_GUIDE.md

 ### Adding Support for Another Scanner

-GitHub and Nemesis scanners can follow the same pattern:
+Additional scanners can follow the same pattern.
+For example, GitHub alerts could be added:

 ```json
 {